 Welcome!
 This is a Non-Political and a Non-Profit site (to include its authors and contributors) and does not subscribe to any revisionist organizations.
-This site is only to explore the combat role and history of the European Waffen-SS in World War II.
-Enlistment rolls show that a total of 950,000 men (German and foreigners) served in its ranks between 1940 and 1945.
-This blog contains a collection of real events and information on these volunteers for historical research and documentation.
+This site is only to explore the combat role and history of the multinational Waffen-SS in World War II.
+Enlistment rolls show that a total of 950,000 men served in its ranks between 1940 and 1945.
+It contains a collection of real events and information on these European volunteers and conscripts for historical research and documentation.

-SS-Unterscharführer Erik Wallin
+Erik Wallin as SS-Unterscharführer